 # boot disk2

 Clone HDD to SSD Linux?
-Here it is!
+Here It Is!

 In this article, we have listed two solutions for you to do Linux clone hard drive.
-The second method about the dd command is a little bit complex but works.
+The second method for the dd command is a little bit complex but works.
 If you are a computer beginner, we think the disk cloning software is better for easy steps and an intuitive interface.

 Was This Page Helpful?